-Summing up unfair/unbalanced
+Summing up unfair / unbalanced

-A jury found the applicant guilty of two sexual assault offences.
-The applicant then appealed his conviction to the Court of Criminal Appeal in Decision Restricted [2018] NSWCCA 299.
-One of the grounds of appeal submitted that the trial judge's summing up was unbalanced because the trial judge had offered a counterpoint to rebut all the defence case propositions, sometimes not based on the Crown case or evidence.
+In Decision Restricted [2018] NSWCCA 299, the jury found the applicant guilty of two sexual assault offences.
+One of the grounds of appeal was that the trial judge's summing up was unbalanced because he had offered a counterpoint to rebut all the defence case propositions, sometimes not based on the Crown case or evidence.